pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/iam.rst

 where :math:`T(\theta)` represents the transmitted light fraction at AOI :math:`\theta`.
-IAM equals (by definition) 1.0 when AOI is zero and typically approaches zero as AOI approaches 90 degrees.
+IAM equals (by definition) 1.0 when AOI is zero and typically approaches zero as AOI approaches 90°.
 The shape of the IAM profile at intermediate AOI is nonlinear and depends on the module's optical properties.

 In pvlib, IAM is a unitless quantity (values from 0–1) and IAM functions take